Du6eniuk/US_Airlines_Python/README.md

 - Alaska Airlines has a unique profile compared to other airlines, with a significant proportion (around 43%) of its flights being long flights (>120 min).
 This likely reflects Alaska’s strategic focus on longer domestic routes, possibly due to its geographic base and the locations it primarily serves.
 - SkyWest Airlines, predominantly operating as a regional airline, has an overwhelming majority of its flights categorized as short flights (approximately 88%).
 This highlights its role in operating shorter, regional routes as a partner to major airlines like United and Delta.
 In addition, SkyWest Airlines appears prominently as an operating carrier but is absent from the top marketing carriers.
 This highlights SkyWest’s role as a regional operator, primarily operating flights on behalf of other major airlines.
 It’s a clear example of how some airlines focus more on operational roles rather than marketing their own brand.
 - Marketing vs. Operating Dynamics: The differences between the two graphs illustrate the varied roles airlines play in the market.
 Some airlines like United and Delta not only market flights but also operate a significant number of them, while others like SkyWest are more focused on operations, often under contract with the larger airlines.
-- Note: In case you want to see the biggest airline based on number of trips, there is a version without type of flights in the main project.
+- Note: In case you want to see the biggest airline based on a number of trips, there is a version without the type of flights in the main project.

 ## 3. Which aircraft are the most commonly used, and what is the average age of these machines?

 First Graph: We utilize sns.displot, which takes a column from our dataset and automatically generates a distribution plot.
-Afterward, we enhance the visualization by adding lines based on our calculated statistics.
+Afterward, we enhanced the visualization by adding lines based on our calculated statistics.

 Second Graph: To prepare this, we first need to remove any duplicates based on the TAIL_NUM column, which represents the FAA N-Number/Registration — a unique identifier for each aircraft.
 Once the data is cleaned, we can group and count the relevant values to generate our insight